AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/managing-channels.md

 Para visualizar o painel de um canal, siga as etapas abaixo:

-1. Clique no Canal que deseja editar.
+1. Selecione o canal que deseja editar.
-1. Click **Dashboard** from the action bar to view the dashobard.
+1. Click **Dashboard** from the action bar to view the dashboard.
 The **CHANNEL INFORMATION**,**ASSIGNED DISPLAYS**, and **PENDING LAUNCHES** panel opens, as shown in the figure below:

 ![painel](assets/dashboard.gif)

 ### Informações do canal {#channel-information}

-O painel Informações do canal descreve as propriedades do canal, juntamente com a visualização do canal.
+O painel Informações do Canal descreve as propriedades do Canal, juntamente com a pré-visualização do canal.
 Além disso, informa se o canal está offline ou online.

-Clique nas reticências (**...**) na barra de ações **Informações do canal** para exibir propriedades, editar o conteúdo ou atualizar o cache (conteúdo offline) do canal.
+Click on the (**...**) from the **CHANNEL INFORMATION** action bar to view properties, edit the content, or to update cache (offline content) for the channel.

 ![screen_shot_2017-12-20at82048am](assets/screen_shot_2017-12-20at82048am.png)